ThemeZee/napoli/readme.txt

 == Changelog ==

-= 1.0.8 =
+= 1.2 =
+* added template files for Magazine widgets to improve child theme compatibility
-* improved transient caching of Magazine widgets for increased performance
+* added transient caching for Magazine widgets to increase performance
+* added pluggable template functions for Magazine widgets
+* improved implementation of post meta settings for instant live preview in Customizer
 * fixed styling on 404 error template
 * fixed styling on search template